San Francisco Paid Sick Leave & The Coronavirus

 Policies or practices that require a doctor’s note or other documentation for the use of paid sick leave of three or fewer consecutive work days shall be deemed unreasonable.
 Policies or practices that require a doctor’s note or other documentation for the use of paid sick leave of more than three consecutive work days (whether full or partial days) shall be deemed reasonable.

-This Rule suspension is temporary, effective only for the duration of the above-referenced Local Health Emergency.
+This Rule amendment is temporary, effective only for the duration of the above-referenced Local Health Emergency.
 Rule 2.3 will revert automatically to the version in effect prior to this guidance upon expiration of the Local Health Emergency, unless OLSE revokes it sooner.

 Eligibility for Paid Sick Leave